MouronRoger/eulogos/docs/xml-formatting/eulogos-requirements.md

 - Support modern browsers and devices
 - Generate standards-compliant output files
 - Maintain accessibility standards
+- Handle different operating systems for external tool integration

 ## 4. Implementation Approach

-The implementation should follow the Reference Handling System approach outlined in the `xml_reference-handling-implementation.md` document, which provides a comprehensive solution for TEI XML processing with support for:
+The implementation should follow the Reference Handling System approach outlined in the design document, which provides a comprehensive solution for TEI XML processing with support for:

 - Hierarchical reference extraction
 - Token-level processing